yhrfeiju99/TD3-AHLR-LC/README.md

 If you use this code in your research, please cite the original paper:

 @article{yu202Xrlanechange,
-  title={Reinforcement Learning-Based Lane Change Maneuvers Guided by Adaptive Human-Like Behavior Rewards}, author={Hongru Yu and Yuanli Gu and Jie Yang and Wenqi Lu and Shejun Deng and Bin Ran}, journal={[Journal}, year={202X}, volume={[Volume]},
+  title={Multi-Objective Deep Reinforcement Learning-Driven Human-Like Lane-Changing Model in a Dynamic Interaction-Aware Connected Environment}, author={Hongru Yu and Yuanli Gu and Jie Yang and Zhengfei Zheng and Bingjie Liang and Wenqi Lu and Shejun Deng and Bin Ran}, journal={[Journal}, year={202X}, volume={[Volume]},